ambertunnell/odysee/README.md

-# Mapify
+# odysee

 ## Description

-Add a short description of your app.
+Rails app that creates maps of a user’s daily travels.

 ## Screenshots